clipperhouse/gen/typewriters/index.md

 TypeWriters can be implemented by third-parties and used at "gen time".
 To use a third-party typewriter, `cd` into the root of your package and type (for example):

-	gen add github.com/clipperhouse/setwriter
+	gen add github.com/clipperhouse/set

 This will create a `_gen.go` file.
-Have a look at it -- it should contain imports for the built-in slicewriter (above) and your new typewriter.
+Have a look at it -- it should contain imports for the built-in slice (above) and your new typewriter.

 Confirm it by typing: